Independent Together: Withdrawals

 Phil McConchie, Mike Petrie, Melissa Moore and Rebecca Shepherd had each withdrawn from the group prior to the official campaign launch.

 Candidate Lily Brown announced in mid-July that she would no longer campaign as part of Independent Together but as an independent, following the email and dossier scandals.
-She said she doesn't support the "tactics or political approach" of Better Wellington.
+She said she did not support the "tactics or political approach" of Better Wellington.
 Andrea Compton and Dan Milward subsequently left the group.

 Following the withdrawals, the remaining candidates confirmed they were "100% committed" to the group, and that two new potential candidates were considering joining the ticket.
 However, when the finalised nominations were released in early August, no additional candidates were listed as running on the IT ticket.

 Results

 In the 2025 elections, Ray Chung was the only Independent Together elected to the Wellington City Council.
 Chung was elected as the third-place councillor for the Wharangi/Onslow-Western general ward, receiving just 44.51 votes more than fourth-placed Labour candidate Joy Gribben.